jhajduk-microsoft/dp-100-exam/README.md

-# dp-100-exam study
-What follow is a HOL study plan generated from ChatGPT for the Microsoft DP100 Exam.
-The dataset is the Sepsis Survival Minimal Clinical Records dataset from the UIC Machine Learning Repository.
-The citation for the dataset is:
-Chicco,Davide and Jurman,Giuseppe.
-(2023).
-Sepsis Survival Minimal Clinical Records.
-UCI Machine Learning Repository. https://doi.org/10.24432/C53C8N.

-## Study Plan:
 Hands-On Lab: Microsoft DP-100 Exam Preparation

 Topic 1: Design a Machine Learning Solution and Determine Compute Specifications

+Objective: In this lab, you will design a machine learning solution and determine the appropriate compute specifications for a training workload using Azure Machine Learning.

 1. Create an Azure Machine Learning Workspace:
    - Open the Azure Portal and create a new Azure Machine Learning Workspace.
-	Creation of container registry for images
+	• Creation of container registry for images
-	High business impact workspace for sensitive data.
+	• High business impact workspace for sensitive data.
 No telemetry to MSFT

 2. Prepare the Data:
    - Download a sample dataset for training, such as the Iris dataset, and save it to Azure Storage.

 3. Set Up Git Integration:
    - Enable Git integration for version control of your machine learning project in the Azure Machine Learning Workspace.
+	• Use compute instances to integrate Git
+	• Compute will be created in the same location as the workspace

 4. Define the Machine Learning Solution:
    - Define the problem statement and objectives of the machine learning project.